-Several water features were, oh, so relaxing.
-And a display of the orchid competitions was an awesome kaleidoscope of color.
-And the scents of orchids swirling in the air... just lovely.
+There were several water features... watching and listening to them felt so relaxing.
+And a display of the orchid competitions was a dazzling kaleidoscope of color.
+As well, the scents of orchids swirling in the air almost made me feel dizzy.

 The orchid pavilion was our last photography stop.
 By the time we arrived back, we had only flitted over the entire Royal Flora Ratchaphruek Exhibition.
-This pavilion alone needed an entire day to do justice to any photography.
+This pavilion alone needed at least half a day to do justice to any photography.

-It's now several years since I attended the Royal Flora Ratchephruek.
+It's a few years now since my trip to the Royal Flora Ratchaphruek.
 You can still visit the park area and experience an awesome showing of flowers.
 The orchid pavilion will be waiting for you there and it's just as glorious.

 But now, you'll be visiting the Royal Park Rajapruek.

-Go well armed with your tripod, camera and an entire day.
-Don't skimp on the time you plan to spend there.
+Go armed with your tripod, camera and an entire day.
+Don't skimp on the time you plan to spend photographing flowers and landscape scenes.